 Call your healthcare provider if you have shortness of breath, a lasting cough, a

 cough that produces lots of phlegm, or worsening symptoms.

 Living with pneumoconiosis

-Ask your doctor if a pulmonary rehabilitation program could help you.
+Ask your provider if a pulmonary rehab program could help you.

 Try to get regular exercise and plenty of sleep.

 Eat a well-balanced diet.
 Try frequent, smaller meals if a full stomach makes it harder

 Struggling to breathe can make you feel anxious and stressed.
 Talk about your feelings

 and get help from a mental health provider if needed.

 Think about joining a support group.
 The American Lung Association has Better Breathers Clubs all around the country that can help.